 - the name and business address of the heat supplier;

-Although there is no prescribed form for this notification, the RD has produced a template that is suitable for this purpose.
+Although there is no prescribed form for this notification, there is a template that is suitable for this purpose.

 The notification must be done at least once every four years.

-This only needs doing if it is cost effective and technically feasible to do so and the RD has produced a tool to help establish whether installing meters will be cost effective and technically feasible.
+This only needs doing if it is cost effective and technically feasible to do so and there is a tool to help establish whether installing meters will be cost-effective and technically feasible.